 Now, it’s kinda hard to search for a thermometer that works perfectly in every situation.
 That’s why for you, we’ve picked some good quality thermometers-

-Moreover, scallops can be used in recipes such as deep-fried, stir-fried, jumbo, butter lemon shrimp, etc.
+Moreover, scallops can be used in seafood dishes recipes such as deep-fried, stir-fried, jumbo, butter lemon shrimp, etc.

 Therefore, use the thermometer to avoid messing up the texture of scallops.